Complementary and Alternative Therapies

 Sometimes CAM therapies can offer lung cancer symptom relief for people, but use caution and consult with your doctor.

 What is complementary and alternative medicine (CAM)?

 - Integrative medicine can be used to control pain, reduce anxiety, reduce side effects and improve quality of life.
 It is important to discuss participating in CAM with your doctor.
-You need to know that the therapies will not interfere with your standard treatment or cause side effects.
+You need to know that the therapies will not interfere with your standard lung cancer treatment or cause side effects.
 You should never stop your standard treatment without consulting with your doctor.
 There are many different types of CAM, some of which are listed below.

 Mind and Body Medicines

 Biology Based Practices

 - Therapeutic Touch

 - Naturopathic Medicine